-Beginning from Fall 2020 term, Alexander College is planning to offer select courses in a fully online format.
+Beginning from Fall 2020 term, Alexander College is developing select courses to be offered fully online

 With online learning, you can:

 - Earn credit for university transfer courses and complete part of your Associate Degree program without having to physically be at the College every day.

 - Work part-time while you study.

 - Get a quality education from Alexander College without leaving home.